The accuracy standards that were set by TarHunt in 1991 are still the standards by which all other slug guns are judged today.

 3. TarHunt was the first production slug gun with a heavy wall (.850ths. diamator at the muzzle) barrel as standard, reducing barrel windup (twisting).

-5. Find the proper degree of angle for the crown at the muzzle end of the barrel for use with plastic bullet parts and shotgun type powders.
+5. Find the proper degree of angle for the crown at the muzzle end of the barrel for use with sabot type plastic slug parts and shotgun type powders.

 6. Research and development was done to establish the proper stock configuration and stiffness.
 Why?
-Because of the severity of recoil, torque generated and the vertical bounce on the forend caused by shooting medium velocity (under 1850ft/sec.) heavy recoil slugs.
-The decision was made to use McMillan fiberglass stocks or a wood laminated style.
+Because of the severity of recoil, torque generated and the vertical bounce on the forend caused by shooting medium velocity (under 1850 fps.) heavy recoil slugs.
+The decision was made to use McMillan fiberglass stocks or a wood laminated style stock.

-7. Standardize the use of a rifle style trigger as well as being able to use after-market custom adjustable triggers without any modifications to the slug gun action.
+7. Standardize the use of a rifle style trigger as well as being able to use after-market custom adjustable triggers, standard rings and bases, without any modifications to the slug gun action.